musikinformatik/SuperDirt/README.md

 # SuperTweak
-This is a fork of superdirt that is intended to play well with Strudel.cc
+This is a fork of superdirt that is intended to play well with Strudel.cc The intention of the fork is to be temporary, as features are planned to be merged back into superdirt over time.
+Features:
+- note scaling is the same as Strudel
+- Shimmer Reverb effect ".shimmer(1)"
+- new oscillator types: supersaw, superpulse, sawtooth, triangle, pulse
+- z parameters AKA oscillator macros z/z1,z2,z3,z4
+- pwm modulation ".s("pulse").z(.5).z2(3).z3(.8)"
+- better delay effect with cycle relative timing  ".delaytime(3/16)"
+- filter envelopes for each filter type
+- distort
+- FX bus gain behavior is improved to work like a mixing console
+- gain modules: ".gain" is pre effect ".postgain" is pre orbit effect
+- ".dry" and ".wet" control the relative levels of effect bus so you can get a totally "wet" sound for example with ".room(1).dry(0)"
+- relative gain of synths to samples is improved and normalized
+- better sounding filters
+- improved gaincurve x^2 (as opposed to x^4 in superdirt or x in Strudel )
+- Juno 60 Chorus emulation ".chorus(.5)"

 SuperCollider implementation of the Dirt sampler, originally designed for the [TidalCycles](https://github.com/tidalcycles/tidal)